sdr01810/intellij-sdk-docs/HOW-TO.IDEA.md

 Here is a brief set of instructions for setting up your IntelliJ IDEA installation to build the [intellij-sdk-docs](https://github.com/JetBrains/intellij-sdk-docs) project, and run the demos.
-We will build on the instructions in the IntelliJ Platform SDK docs that describe [how to checkout and build](www.jetbrains.org/intellij/sdk/docs/basics/checkout_and_build_community.html) the [IntelliJ IDEA CE](https://github.com/JetBrains/intellij-community) project.
+They build on the instructions in the IntelliJ Platform SDK docs that describe [how to checkout and build](www.jetbrains.org/intellij/sdk/docs/basics/checkout_and_build_community.html) the [IntelliJ IDEA CE](https://github.com/JetBrains/intellij-community) project.